neftjs/neft/index.coffee.md

 Schema
 ======

+**Validate data**

 Module used to validate structures e.g. got data from the client.

-Use `schema = require 'Schema'` to get access to this module.

 	'use strict'